state-spaces/s4/configs/experiment/mega/lra-image/README.md

 Same as above, but computing the EMA module with a codepath that goes through the S4 block (does not use the actual S4 layer).
 Should be exactly the same as the above model.
 This config only ablates that the alternate codepath behaves as expected, so that we can confidently replace smaller modules (the convolution kernel).

 Details: This breaks the MultiHeadEMA module into two parts, the kernel construction and the convolution.
-The kernel construction module is `EMAKernel` ([code](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/ss/kernel.py#L869)) which can be seen as a drop-in replacement of alternative convolution kernels such as S4D's kernel ([kernel.py](../../../../src/models/sequence/ss/kernel.py))
+The kernel construction module is `EMAKernel` ([code](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/ss/kernel.py#L869)) which can be seen as a drop-in replacement of alternative convolution kernels such as S4D's kernel.

-The convolution goes through the S4 block, so it goes through the more general S4 FFT-conv block (but replaces the S4 kernel with an EMA kernel, controlled by the `mode=ema` [option](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/ss/kernel.py#L1012)).
+The convolution goes through the [S4 block](https://github.com/HazyResearch/state-spaces/blob/mega/src/models/sequence/ss/s4.py), which is just a generic block implementing FFT convolution.
+The kernel inside is controllable by the `mode=ema` [option](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/ss/kernel.py#L1012)) to use the `EMAKernel`.

-This logic is performed [here](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/mega.py#L95).
+The swap from `MultiHeadEMA` to `S4Block`+`EMAKernel` is performed [here](https://github.com/HazyResearch/state-spaces/blob/17663f26f7e91f88757e1d61318ed216dfb8a8a5/src/models/sequence/mega.py#L95).

 ```